Biden Bears Slings And Arrows But Battles Through Another Democratic Debate

 Andrew Yang, the tech entrepreneur who supports a universal basic income of $1,000 month for every adult citizen, managed to deliver a steady stream of trenchant observations that led him back to his signature talking point.
 He also warned that climate change had gone so far that it was time to start moving people "to higher ground."

-On this issue Yang had the full support of former Washington Gov. Jay Inslee, who spoke of climate change in apocalyptic terms and returned to the subject at every opportunity.
+On this issue Yang had the full support of Washington Gov. Jay Inslee, who spoke of climate change in apocalyptic terms and returned to the subject at every opportunity.
 Inslee said the time had passed to speak only of realistic responses to the challenge, adding "survival is realistic."

-Note: An earlier version of this story incorrectly identified Jay Inslee as the former governor of Washington.
-Inslee is the current governor.